 Best of the Bard

 A witches’ brew.
 A fiery shrew.
 A knavish sprite.
 A portly knight.
 A maid’s disguise.
-A Jew’s suprise.
+A Jew’s surprise.
 A bastard’s plan.
 Each age of man.
 A paper crown.
 A motley clown.
 A nightmare haunt.
 This John of Gaunt.
 A guarded door.
 A jealous Moor.
 A castaway.
 St. Crispin’s Day.

 A eulogy.
 A balcony.